NETWAYS/ansible-collection-elasticstack/README.md

 Every role is documented with all variables, please refer to the documentation found in **[Getting-Started](./docs/getting-started.md)**

-**Please note**: If you are already using this collection before version `1.0.0`, please note that we had to rename a significant amount of variables due to naming schema changes made by Ansible.
-Please review the variables you have set in your playbooks and variable files.

 ## Roles documentation

 > [!NOTE]